-In this study, a lumen segmentation method was presented that can not only extract the lumen boundaries automatically from a 3D image-stack but also handle blood artifact and correct the contour for the guide-wire artefacts and side-branches.
-Generally, a sequential approach is followed for lumen segmentation, where, first the catheter, its covering sheath and guide-wire are removed from the image and then the lumen is segmented.4 No such steps were required in the proposed method, as lumen intensity-enhanced IV-OCT images were used for segmenting the lumen boundaries.
-This was possible as a result of the large transmissivity (see, Sec.2.1) in the luminal region, which created a contrast between the lumen and its surrounding tissue and background regions.
+segmented.4 No such steps were required in the proposed method, as lumen intensity-enhanced IV-OCT images were used for segmenting the lumen boundaries.
+This was possible as a result of the large transmissivity (see Sec.
+2.1) in the luminal region, which created a contrast between the lumen and its surrounding tissue and background regions.

-Pullback datasets that provided various image processing challenges - shadowing effects, presence of residual blood, multiple lumen, low-contrast regions and microvascular features were used in this current study.
-The ability of the proposed segmentation method to segment the lumen in presence of these challenges proved the capability of the technique.
-Generally the lumen segmentation method was implemented directly for a pullback stack using the $\nu, \Delta t$, K and N values determined for one of the frames in the stack.
+Pullback datasets that provided various image processing challenges, shadowing effects, presence of residual blood, multiple lumen, low-contrast regions, and microvascular features were used in this current study.
+The ability of the proposed segmentation method to segment the lumen in the presence of these challenges proved the capability of the technique.
+Generally, the lumen segmentation method was implemented directly for a pullback stack using the ν , Δt , K, and N values determined for one of the frames in the stack.
 No human intervention was required when the true lumen boundary was the only one nearest to the zero level-set contour of φ .
-Sometimes when the contour was close to the abluminal borders of a plaque it could evolve towards this boundary than the true lumen.
-This was due to the threshold level used in Step-1.1, whereby non-luminal regions were also be included in the φ_i .
-In such cases, the threshold level was modified and the lumen segmentation process (steps in section 2.2) was repeated for those frames.
-In some images blood-flow artefacts such as a blood column linking the lumen and the catheter or flowing very close to the wall, etc. could influence the contour evolution.
-In such cases the parametric values were tuned so that true lumen were segmented quickly.
-As shown in Fig.11(b) sometimes lumen regions associated with the lumen may have low contrast and depending upon the parametric values the contours may not be very smooth.
-In such cases by tuning the parametric values desired lumen smoothness can be achieved.
+Sometimes when the contour was close to the abluminal borders of a plaque, it could evolve toward this boundary rather than the true lumen.
+This was due to the threshold level used in step 1.1, whereby nonluminal regions were also included in the φ_i .
+In such cases, the threshold level was modified and the lumen segmentation process (steps in Sec.
+2.2) was repeated for those frames.
+In some images, blood-flow artifacts such as a blood column linking the lumen and the catheter or flowing very close to the wall could influence the contour evolution.
+In such cases, the parametric values were tuned so that true lumen was segmented quickly.
+As shown in Fig. 11(b), sometimes lumen regions associated with the lumen may have low contrast and depending upon the parametric values the contours may not be very smooth.
+In such cases, by tuning the parametric values the desired lumen smoothness can be achieved.
 However, during validation analysis no such corrections were performed during lumen segmentation.
-Thus, the ICC and Diff values for lumen segmentation in Table.2 can be further improved by using specific parametric values for affected frames.
+Thus, the ICC and Diff values for lumen segmentation in Table 2 can be further improved by using specific parametric values for the affected frames.

-The contour compensation method discussed in section 2.4 were applied only to mask out abnormal contour sections resulting from the degraded lumen boundaries at far regions of the side-branch.
+The contour compensation method discussed in Sec.
+2.4 was applied only to mask out abnormal contour sections resulting from the degraded lumen boundaries at the far regions of the side-branch.
 The masked out sections can be interpolated as performed for the guide-wire.
-However, in Fig.8(h) this was not preformed because at the first side-branch there was an overlapping guide-wire shadow, while the second side-branch extended beyond the imaging range.
+However, in Fig. 8(h) this was not preformed because at the first side-branch there was an overlapping guide-wire shadow, while the second side-branch extended beyond the imaging range.

-In the present study all the computing was performed serially in a Matlab environment.
-This increased the computational time as observed in Table.1.
-The processing times for Polar-Image conversion and anisotropy based edge preserved image smoothing methods can be greatly reduced when performed in C or C++.
-The lumen segmentation method can be made 15 times faster by making the job parallel and implementing it some graphical processing units (GPUs).25
+In the present study, all the computing was performed serially in a MATLAB[®] environment.
+This increased the computational time as observed in Table 1.
+The processing times for polar-image conversion and anisotropy-based edge preserved image smoothing methods can be greatly reduced when performed in C or C++.
+The lumen segmentation method can be made 15 times faster by making the job parallel and implementing graphical processing units.25

-While level-set based localized region ACM was used in this study, alternate approaches such as MRF7 or EM8 labelling method could also be applied to lumen intensityenhanced IV-OCT images, to segment the lumen.
-The advantage of using lumen intensityenhanced images are that labelling technique can now cluster the lumen regions separately from the background regions, which was not possible in non-enhanced IV-OCT images.
-Thus, this transmissivity based lumen intensity enhancement method allows direct segmentation of the lumen, instead of inferring it from the tissue boundaries.
+While level-set-based localized region ACM was used in this study, alternate approaches such as MRF7 or an EM8 labeling method could also be applied to lumen intensity-enhanced IV-OCT images, to segment the lumen.
+The advantage of using lumen intensity-enhanced images are that the labeling technique can now cluster the lumen regions separately from the background regions, which was not possible in nonenhanced IV-OCT images.
+Thus, this transmissivity-based lumen intensity enhancement method allows direct segmentation of the lumen, instead of inferring it from the tissue boundaries.